-In addition to the 75,000 volumes and 40+ journal subscriptions in the Lima Campus Library, you also have access to items from other Ohio State University campuses using the OSU Library Catalog.
+In addition to the 70,000 volumes and 40+ journal subscriptions in the Lima Campus Library, you also have access to items from other Ohio State University campuses using the OSU Library Catalog.
 You can also request items from other colleges and universities around the state by using the OhioLINK statewide catalog.
-And, of course, we have all our electronic resources, from a complete listing of OSU databases online to our electronic journals list.
+And, of course, we have all our online resources, from a complete listing of OSU databases to our e-journals list.

 The Lima Campus Library also has a conference room available for small groups.
 It is equipped with a DVD/VCR and a whiteboard.
 You may reserve this room by calling 567-242-7330 or consulting a library staff member.
 The Library also has VCRs for individual use in the copier room; headphones are required when using these.